There are three free Galleries for you and your family to explore together.

 If you need to take a break, there are seats throughout the galleries and portable folding stools that you can take with you – just ask if you’re unsure.

 For the safety of the artworks, eating and drinking in the galleries is not allowed.
 You can eat any snacks that you have brought with you in the Resource Room at the Gallery of Modern Art and the grounds of the Scottish National Gallery of Modern Art and Princes Street Gardens, adjacent to The Scottish National Gallery are perfect picnic spots.
 Children are also welcome in all of our gallery cafés.

 Access for buggies and wheelchairs is available at the main entrances of the Scottish National Gallery, Scottish National Portrait Gallery and Modern One.
 For the Academy Building and Modern Two, please use the back entrance.
 All galleries have lifts.

-Lockers are available at each of the galleries (£1/£2, non-refundable) or, if small enough, you can carry your bag by hand.
-Buggy parks are available at Modern One and the Scottish National Portrait Gallery.
+Lockers are available at each of the galleries (£1/£2, non-refundable) or, if small enough, you can carry your bag by hand/ in your buggy.

 There is pay and display parking at the Scottish National Gallery of Modern Art.
 Charges are £2 for the day.
 The Scottish National Gallery and the Scottish National Portrait Gallery are served by city centre parking.